Oregon Revised Statutes 433.090-433.102

 - Authorized users from providing information to and receiving information from the immunization registry regarding a client’s immunization record or tracking and recall record; or

 - The immunization registry from:

-- Notifying or personally contacting a client or the parent or guardian of that client about the client's immunization status; or
+- Notifying or personally contacting a client or the custodial parent or guardian of a client about the client’s immunization status; or

-- Before sharing data with any immunization registry, an immunization registry maintained in Oregon must ensure that the immunization registry receiving the data has confidentiality and security policies at least as stringent as the policies of the registry sharing the data.
-[1993 c.297 8; 2003 c.573 §3; 2007 c.196 §5; 2011 c.71 §3]
+- Before sharing data with any immunization registry, an immunization registry maintained in Oregon shall ensure that the immunization registry receiving the data has confidentiality and security policies at least as stringent as the policies of the registry sharing the data.
+[1993 c.297 §8; 2003 c.573 §3; 2007 c.196 §5; 2011 c.71 §3]

 433.102 Parental responsibility for immunizations; medical or religious exemptions

 - The Oregon Health Authority shall adopt rules pertaining to the development and implementation of the immunization registries and associated tracking and recall systems.
 The rules must include a process that allows a client who is 18 years of age or older, a custodial parent or guardian to control the transfer of information from the client’s immunization record or tracking and recall record when such control is necessary to protect the health or safety of the family or the client.

 - Nothing in this section requires the consent of a parent or guardian prior to enrolling the child in the registry or restricts the registry from providing information from a tracking and recall record to a custodial parent or guardian.

 - Pursuant to rules adopted by the authority, the authority may charge fees to authorized users, except hospitals, schools and individual health care providers, for services requested from an immunization registry, including associated tracking and recall systems maintained by the authority.
 Authorized users may make voluntary contributions to the authority to help support the operation of an immunization registry established under ORS 433.094.